 I am not a physician.
 Can I still receive CME credit?

-Non-physicians participants will not be awarded CME credit, but will receive a certificate of participation indicating an activity was certified for AMA PRA Category 1 CreditTM.
+Non-physician participants cannot be awarded CME credit, but can still receive a certificate of participation indicating an activity was certified for AMA PRA Category 1 Credit™.

 I am in need of extra CME credits how can I go about getting them?